primus/primus/README.md

   reconnect: {
       max: Infinity // Number: The max delay before we try to reconnect.
     , min: 500 // Number: The minimum delay before we try reconnect.
-    , retries: 10 // Number: How many times we shoult try to reconnect.
+    , retries: 10 // Number: How many times we should try to reconnect.
   }
 });
 ```